A Ceasefire in the IRS' War on US Citizens

 IRS Offers New Disclosure Program

-Early last month, IRS commissioner John Koskinen made a speech in which he hinted that the IRS might “enhance” the OVDP.
+Early this summer, IRS commissioner John Koskinen made a speech in which he hinted that the IRS might “enhance” the OVDP.
 Koskinen told his audience that the IRS might have been too hard on non-resident US persons.
 He distinguished these citizens – many of whom have lived abroad for decades – from US-resident taxpayers who willfully hide their international investments overseas from IRS scrutiny.
 In other words, the IRS finally recognized that not every expat with an unreported foreign account is a criminal.

-To take advantage of the “kinder and gentler” IRS approach to international compliance, you’ll need to certify that the “the failure to file tax returns, report all income, pay all tax, and submit all required information returns, including FBARs, resulted from non-willful conduct. ” The certification forms for US residents and non-residents, respectively, are here and here.
+To take advantage of the “kinder and gentler” IRS approach to international compliance, you’ll need to certify that the “the failure to file tax returns, report all income, pay all tax, and submit all required information returns, including FBARs, resulted from non-willful conduct.”
+The certification forms for US residents and non-residents, respectively, are here and here.

 IRS Still Threatens Big Penalties